jrcole456/Business-Rules-Framework/README.md

 •	If the payment is for a physical product or a book, generate a commission payment to the agent.
 Design a new system which can handle these rules and yet open to extension to new rules

 To Run:
+Written in C#.
+I developed in Micorosft Visual Studio 2013 and was alse able to build and run in Microsoft Visual Studio 2019.
 BusinessRulesEngine.sln holds two projects.
 Business-Rules-Framework.csproj : contains the business rules framework.
 BusinessRuleEngineTest.csproj : contains the unit tests to ensure fucntionality is not broken in future.

+Should run the UnitTestProject1 which runs the unit tests.
+The BusinessRulesEngine is a shared DLL.